Mylke Coffee Company continues to grow at 5-year mark

 Case, 49, played music with a fellow musician whose wife was from Seattle and roasted coffee in a popcorn popper, which sparked Case’s interest after trying it out.

-After his friend moved away, Case bought his own roaster and started to make coffee on his own.
+After his friend moved away, Case bought his own roaster and started to make coffee.

 “That’s kind of how it led into (the business),” he said.